Title:Vikram Sarabhai: A Life

 Using national archives throughout India and first hand accounts from those who knew and worked with him, this is currently the definitive work covering his personal and his professional life.
 The author is not a scientist but a journalist with a diverse portfolio of work including a pioneering series of articles about the Mumbai underworld, captures the nuances of Sarabhai’s personal life that perhaps a scientist would not.
 Especially the complex but open relationship he had with his wife and mistress.
 The author met and recorded testimony from both.

-Taking charge of the Atomic Energy Commission following the unexpected death of Homi Bhabha, the book describes Sarabhai’s discomfort in dealing with international politics of atomic energy and weapons.
-The book also contains interest snip-its that reflects the easy going aspects of his character.
+Taking charge of the Atomic Energy Commission following the unexpected death of Homi Bhabha who believed that India should have its own nuclear deterrent, Sarabhai worked consistently on shifting India’s focus towards peaceful uses of nuclear energy.
+The book also contains interesting snip-its that reflects the easy going aspects of his character.
 For example whilst attending the International Atomic Energy Authority meeting in Vienna, Vikram organised, probably the most audacious Indian Takeaway – an Indian meal for the delegates delivered from Bombay to Vienna via an Air India Airways flight on the final day of the conference.

 The author never met Sarabhai but develops an intricate personal profile from those who did.
 Sarabhai was a workaholic.
 Not only was he overwhelmingly optimistic in his vision of how India could prosper through science and technology but he conveyed that optimism to all who worked with him.